DETAILED ACTION

 The following dependent claims merely further define the abstract idea and are, therefore, recite an abstract idea for similar reasons:

 Defining identifying anatomical organs captured during the ultrasound examination; and– (claim 5 & 15 & 20) directed to the aforementioned mental concepts therefore directed to the abstract idea.
-Whereas the step of supplementing the ultrasound images with the anatomical organs as one or more anatomical features captured in the ultrasound imagery during the ultrasound examination is directed to data gathering steps and post-solution activity/insignificant post solution activity which is recited conventionally and recited at high level of generality.
+Whereas the step of supplementing the ultrasound images with the anatomical organs among the list of one or more anatomical features captured in the ultrasound imagery during the ultrasound examination is directed to data gathering steps and post-solution activity/insignificant post solution activity which is recited conventionally and recited at high level of generality.
 As such, the abstract idea is not applied, relied on, or used in a meaningful way.
 No improved to the technology is evident, and the determined visualization of context is not outputted in any way such that the practical benefit is realized.

 Defining updating the list of one or more anatomical features captured in the ultrasound imagery in response to the captured ultrasound imagery changing during the ultrasound examination thereby capturing at least one previously uncaptured anatomical feature. (claim 8 & 16) directed to the abstract idea of mental observation and mentally updating the list to keep track of the anatomical features.
 The claims do not preclude this interpretation of the abstract idea.